hackoregon/linux-laptop-setup/README.md

 Design goals
 ------------

-1. Run at native speed on bare metal, without the overhead of running as a guest in a virtual machine or container.
+1. Run at native speed on bare metal, avoiding the overhead of running as a guest in a virtual machine or container.
 2. Work on smaller / older machines that are too small to host a Docker container, a Vagrant box or a full virtual machine guest.
 This includes 32-bit machines to the extent that the applications allow.
 3. Provide Docker, Vagrant / VirtualBox and Virtual Machine Manager hosting on systems with the hardware capability.
 4. Modularity - you only install what you need to get your tasks done.
-5. Use the same software versions that other Hack Oregon projects are using whenever possible.
+5. Use Hack Oregon standard software versions whenever possible.

 Which version of Linux should you use?
 --------------------------------------

 I've designed these scripts on Linux Mint 18 "Sarah" with the Cinnamon desktop (<https://www.linuxmint.com/download.php>).
-I test them on a Sarah 64-bit Cinnamon system, a Sarah 32-bit KDE system and an Ubuntu 16.04.1 32-bit system with the default "Unity" desktop.
+I test them on a Sarah 64-bit Cinnamon system, a Sarah 32-bit KDE virtual machine and an Ubuntu 16.04.1 32-bit virtual machine with the default "Unity" desktop.

 Except for virtual machine hosting, they should work on any of the Linux Mint "Sarah" desktops and any Ubuntu 16.04.1 LTS "Xenial Xerus" desktop, 32 or 64 bits.
 File an issue at <https://github.com/hackoregon/linux-laptop-setup/issues/new> if you find problems on an Ubuntu 16.04.1 or Linux Mint 18 system.